m1k1o/neko/docs/server.md

---pcmu                        // (bool) use PCMU audio codec --pcma                        // (bool) use PCMA audio codec --password "neko"             // (string) password for connecting to stream --admin "admin"               // (string) admin password for connecting to stream
+--pcmu                        // (bool) use PCMU audio codec --pcma                        // (bool) use PCMA audio codec --password "neko"             // (string) password for connecting to stream --password_admin "admin"      // (string) admin password for connecting to stream
 ```

 Config can be set via environment variables with the prefix `NEKO_` (I.E. NEKO_BIND="127.0.0.1:8080")